webplatform/docs/css/properties/border-color/index.md

 }}{{CSS Property Value
 |Data Type=transparent
 |Description=This will apply a border that is not visible but it can have a width applied.
+}}{{CSS Property Value
+|Data Type=currentColor
+|Description=The same as ‘color: inherit’, the color value inherited from parent object.
 }}
 }}
 {{Examples_Section